Investing Real Estate Investing

 If you’re investigating how to invest in real estate, you’ve likely come across the term REIT.
 According to the U.S. Securities and Exchange Commission, “A REIT is a company that owns and typically operates income-producing real estate or related assets.”
 The National Association of Real Estate Investment Trusts, known more simply as Nareit, expands on this definition to also include companies that finance income-producing properties.

-REITs can invest in different property types and typically hold multiple properties.
+REITs can invest in different property types and often hold multiple properties.
 This helps diversify the risk of a single property’s tenant failing to pay the rent or a single property’s decline in value from wrecking your investment.

 REITs usually help investors earn money in two ways: